 Same grape different names?
 What?

-A lot of grapes have different name, which makes this who wine thing even tougher....right?
+A lot of grapes have different names, which makes this what kind of wine thing even tougher....right?
 Not to

 mention there are easily over 10,000 wine grape varietals already ...